DO YOU HAVE GLUTEN-FREE OR VEGAN OPTIONS?

 Poptarts are not gluten-free or vegan.

-Our carrot cake has nuts, as well as the baklava and PB&J poptarts.
 Please be aware that the kitchen where your cake is baked and decorated is not a peanut, tree-nut, soy, wheat, or dairy-free facility.

 We won’t use anything that’s referred to as “gum paste” (no offense).

 10-day notice is required for the busy baker!
 Occasionally, a 30% rush charge can be applied if you’re in a pinch and the current dishwashing is at a minimum. for orders 5 days or less, 40-50% rush charges may apply.

 OH NO!
 I HAVE TO CANCEL!

 From consultation to designing and buying special ingredients or those cute little toppers, the planning of your custom cake begins immediately, therefore full payment is required at the time of order.
 If you need to cancel, please notify Weesh 10 days or more prior to your event date for a 50% refund.

 Weesh’s teacher handwriting doesn’t apply here, and I think she missed the 3rd Grade cursive unit.
 If you’d like your cake personalized, we can create a topper for you for an additional $5-10.
 Your message must be short and sweet for your topper to stand, not like “happy 90th birthday to the best grandma in the world”.
 Some options: “best grandma”, “happy 90th grandma”, “happy birthday grandma”, or even “you go girl” if your heart desires.

 Yes!
 Delivery fees are calculated based on mileage and time.
 We encourage delivery of two and three-tiered cakes to ensure your cake is in pieces only after you’ve cut into it.

 HOW ABOUT PICKUP?